MA 421: Linear Programming And Optimization Techniques

 Zoom.

-You can also find this link in Brightspace MA421 course homepage
+You can also find this link in Brightspace MA421 course homepage:

-(upper left corner, second tab): Content/Course Materials.
+Content/Zoom (upper left corner, second tab).

 This link will also be used in case you need to see me online.